nicolaslopezj/hosting-meteor-deploy-script/instructions.md

-# Meteor Hosting
+Meteor deploy for Orion Hosting

-## Instructions

-- Configure MongoDB and save a MONGO_URL.
+Use small server at least